 When you register to vote, politicians start working to contact you via various channels.
 They do so because they know that your single ballot can be consequential for them.
 The candidates critically observe the voting percentage and the results after the election.

 A voter turnout is a number the candidates make real political decisions with.
 When they see that a particular age group is voting more, they may appeal to that age group more, and thus you will get benefits.

 Even without these selective benefits, the candidates will know that they are held more accountable.
 So they will always work more and bring better results.
 Being correctly judged by the people is something candidates will work for.

 5. If the politicians you want to vote for do not have much chance:

-From all the top 10 reasons why you should vote in the election, this is one of the most crucial topics.
+From all the top 10 reasons, this is one of the most crucial topics.
 What if your favorite candidate does not have a chance among such a vast amount of competitors?
 Well, your ballot matters just as much even then.
 The winning candidates will definitely be checking the results of their competitors, and he/she will be making sure to work harder, seeing the increased votes of other candidates.

 Plus, politics is a long-term goal of diplomacy and excellence.
 Supporting your candidate will be giving him/her hopes and information on how to win in the next elections.

 Either way, voting for someone you believe in has nothing but good.